MicrosoftDocs/azure-devops-docs/docs/report/dashboards/widget-catalog.md

 > **Feature availability:** You can access this widget from Azure DevOps or TFS 2017.
 -->

-Adds a configurable tile that displays the trend of test results, such as passed or failed tests, for the selected build pipeline.
+Adds a configurable tile that displays the trend of test results, such as passed or failed tests, for the selected build or release pipeline.
+The widget helps you visualize the test trends over a period of time, thereby surfacing patterns about test failures, test duration etc.

-From the configuration dialog, select the build whose test results you'd like to monitor.
-Then, choose the type of chart you want displayed.
-You can track the trend of test duration by adding an optional line chart.
+From the configuration dialog, select the build or release whose test results you'd like to monitor.
+There are multiple chart options to choose from (Line, Column & Stacked Column) based on your preference.
+Optionally you can map the trend of test duration on the existing chart by adding a secondary line chart.

-To learn more about creating charts for tracking test results, see [Review continuous test results after a build](../../pipelines/test/review-continuous-test-results-after-build.md).
+The widget provides the basic trend of the test results.
+To get deeper insights and higher configurability view [Test Analytics](../../pipelines/test/test-analytics.md)

 ----
 ::: moniker-end